Personal tools

 Creators: Tom Elliott Copyright © The Contributors.
 Sharing and remixing permitted under terms of the Creative Commons Attribution 3.0 License (cc-by).

-The Sebasteion at Aphrodisias was a temple complex dedicated to Aphrodite and the Iulio-Claudian emperors that was financed by local patrons.
-It was built between ca. AD 20 and 60.
-The complex was excavated in 1979-81.
+The Sebasteion at Aphrodisias was a temple complex dedicated to Aphrodite and the Iulio-Claudian emperors that local patrons financed.
+It was built between ca. 20 and 60 CE.
+The complex was excavated between 1979 and 1981.

 https://pleiades.stoa.org/places/120399833